gurelkin/MuSIC/README.md

 By that, they reduce the number of effective components in the image, increasing its compressibility.
 In my implementation, I applied the FFT over each slice of the cube separately, and then equated to zero its smallest coefficients.

+After applying a method, the program uses zlib's implementation of the DEFLATE algorithm to enhance the compression.
+As can be seen in `results.png`, by preprocessing our images using the above methods, we get higher compression ratio.

 ### Usage
 This program works with hyperspectral images in ENVI header format.
 By calling the `help` command, a menu will be printed, displaying the various compression options.